hms5232/bye/README.md

 ## Usage

+Download binary from [release](https://github.com/hms5232/bye/releases) page, or clone this project and build binary by Cargo.

-After download or clone project, run `cargo build --release`, then move/link the `target/release/bye` to your `$PATH`.
+After get the execution file, put it in your `$PATH`.

 Now, you can type `bye` in terminal!